douglimaonline/Portfolio/Brazilian_States/README.md

 ## 🛠 Features

 - Graphical interface with `tkinter`
-- Copy and paste text from the clipboard using `pyperclip`
+- Manipulation and reading of Excel files using `openpyxl`
 - User-friendly interface for basic text interactions

 ---